top of page

 • Have a DJ that's been well briefed on your music taste

-• Interactive games like wedding bingo, a love story quiz
+• Interactive games like wedding bingo or a love story quiz

 • Karaoke or lip sync for your life (yes, I can facilitate this)